CCIT Regulatory Expectations: USP <1207> & EU GMP Annex 1

 - Risk-based CCIT strategies: Testing approaches should be justified using process understanding, component knowledge, and product-specific risk assessment.

-- Consideration of transport and storage conditions: Validation activities should account for real-world stresses such as vibration, temperature extremes, and cold-chain handling that may impact container closure integrity.
+- Consideration of transport and storage conditions: Validation activities should account for real-world stresses such as vibration, temperature extremes, and cold-chain handling that may impact container closure integrity— see our guide to cold chain CCIT compliance.

 - Control of critical assembly steps: For aseptic processes, Annex 1 requires control and verification of critical parameters such as stopper placement and sealing quality prior to final closure operations.